tomzx/blog.tomrochette.com-content/agi/learning/article.md

 In the machine learning world, the more examples you have, the better your algorithm becomes at properly predicting the outcome based on its training data.
 We correlate this improvement in prediction skills with saying that the machine appears to be "more intelligent".
 If we were to make a parallel with human learning, would it be appropriate to extrapolate that in order to become more intelligent, one has to learn more examples?
 Is intelligence the accumulation of examples with the purpose of building a general association-trigger system (you see something that looks like an example of something you've seen in the past and it triggers related memories)?
 According to Pólya's *How to Solve It*[^1] method for solving mathematical problems, one of the important steps to problem resolution is the ability to relate a current problem to previously exposed problems that may help us to solve the problem at hand.

 # Learning from example
-* Neural networks are often "blamed" for requiring a lot of data
+* Neural networks are often "blamed" for requiring a lot of data while human beings appear to learn (and extrapolate) from very few examples
 * How long does it take for a child unfamiliar with some experience such as what a dog/cat is before they can recognize one?
 	* Can a child that has never seen the real animal (only has seen them in children books) extrapolate and recognize one when they see one for the first time?

 # Learning according to reinforcement learning
 * Greedy policy
 * Some form of exploration to prevent being blind to better alternatives
+* An objective/goal must be defined, otherwise learning is done aimlessly

 # Learning from different mediums
 ## Objectives